masalinas/doc-argo-workflow/README.md

 $  argo submit -n argo --watch https://raw.githubusercontent.com/argoproj/argo-workflows/main/examples/hello-world.yaml
 ```

-**Be carefoul to use this Argo workflow template in Mac ARM because not works for this architecture**.
+**Be carefoul to use this Argo workflows template in Mac ARM because not works for this architecture**.
 Use this one for example:

 ```
 apiVersion: argoproj.io/v1alpha1